 Amy leads the Older Driver Study and the development of a driving lab as part of the SiDE project which is funded by the UK Research Councils.
 She has also been leading TORG’s involvement in VERITAS project which is a large-scale integrated project funded by the European Commission (7th Framework Programme) and contributes to other projects such as OASIS and NICHES+.

-Amy is a reviewer of the journal of European Transport Research Review and also sits in the Reviewers Committee for the ITS World Congress 2012 in Vienna.
+Amy is a reviewer of the journal of European Transport Research Review and also sits in the Reviewers Committee for the ITS World Congress and ITS European Congress since 2012.

-Amy is involved in the teaching of the CIV8406 Intelligent Transport Systems and e-Services Module.
+Amy is involved in the teaching of the CIV8422 Intelligent Transport Systems Module.
 She also supervises two PhD students, Christopher Emmerson and Claudia Pinna, one MPhil student, Weijia Chen, and a number of MSc dissertations.

 PhD in Evaluation of Future Traveller Information Systems

 Member, Institution of Engineering and Technology (MIET)